coppercash/Writing/_posts/2016-02-03-Forgot-Covring-the-Bill.md

-# Forgot Covering the Bill
+# Forgot to Cover the Bill

 Last Sunday, I went to a coffee bar to do some work because I couldn't concentrate in my own apartment.

-It was a good bar because I need't pay before finishing the food I ordered.
+It was a good bar because I didn't need to pay before finishing the food I ordered.

-I believe a restaurant which is worth my coming once again should have the confidence to let its customer taste the food before spending money on it.
+I believe a restaurant worth returning to should have the confidence to let its customers taste the food before spending money on it.

 I was pretty efficient on my work that afternoon.
-I left the bar with satisfaction and headed towards another restaurant for dinner.
+I left the bar satisfied and headed towards another restaurant for dinner.

-When I paid for my dinner, I thought this meal was so cheap that even the cup of coffee…wait, did I paid for my coffee?
+When I paid for my dinner, I thought the meal was so cheap that even the cup of coffee…wait, did I pay for my coffee?

-Fortunately, I found the contract of the coffee bar online so that, instead of in the real world, I could send them the money on the Internet.
+Fortunately, I found the contact information of the coffee bar online so that, instead of in the real world, I could send them the money on the Internet.

 ---